Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Jenni from Lincoln, NE

 I think you are on the right track.
 It is silly how much people are throwing away on weddings these days.
 They have fallen trap to the idea that the bigger the wedding the happier the couple.
 You have had good ideas the only think you might consider is instead of a big wedding cake do a small topper put on a pretty cake plate and surround with cupcakes that compliment the cake and your dress.
-Then you will have the topper for your 1st anniversary to cut (be sure to wrap good and freeze).

 You are so mature and intelligent to plan your wedding like you have.
 Very best wishes to you and your fiance!